-1. Determine that Consulting is Right for You
+1. Confirm that Self-Employment is Right for You

 Self-employment offers many perks including the ability to be your own boss, control your own schedule, and do what you love.
 However, successfully managing your own business venture does require dedication, passion, and hard work.
 Make sure that independent consulting is the right path for you before deciding how to proceed and prepare.

 Networking to grow your business is one of the most effective ways to get a pipeline of clients in place before you start work.
 Honing both your networking and skills as well as your elevator pitch is helpful to build confidence, practice speaking about your services, and get advice from other industry professionals.

 Consider attending networking events in your industry to learn about the latest trends and to learn about what other consultants are doing and offering.
 Finding a mentor is another way to obtain valuable business-related guidance and advice.
 A mentor can be especially valuable when you’re first starting out because they can speak from experience, and provide recommendations on the steps you need to take to start your business.

 Join online marketplaces for independents to expand your network and build your pipeline.
-A consulting marketplace can expose you to a wide range of clients that would be difficult to network with otherwise.
-Some platforms, such as MBO’s marketplace, have ways for hiring managers to contact you directly and chat about potential projects to see if you are a good fit.
+A marketplace can expose you to a wide range of clients that would be difficult to network with otherwise.
+Some platforms, like MBO’s, have ways for hiring managers to contact you directly and chat about potential projects to see if you are a good fit.